vmware-tanzu-labs/validated-tanzu-partner-solutions/redis/tanzu-reference-architecture.md

 Redis Enterprise databases have multiple methods for backup and recovery.

-#### Persistence
+#### HA and Persistence

+From a performance perspective, it is always preferred to failover from a primary database shard to an in-memory synchronized secondary database shard, and this is how Redis Enterprise works; only when the primary and secondary shards are lost is the database restored from disk.
+Similarly, in the case of a datacenter failure, failing over to a synchronized active-active database in another data center will be faster than recovering from disk.

-First and simplest is to enable persistence in the Redis Enterprise Cluster, and allow the storage layer to manage the data.
-If the database needs to be re-created, the new database can be reconnected to the existing PersistentVolume and then the data can be recovered by following [these steps](https://docs.redis.com/latest/kubernetes/re-clusters/cluster-recovery/).
+To this end, enable replication to add a seconary shard for every primary shard and enable persistence in the Redis Enterprise database which will allow the storage layer to manage the data.
+If both the primary and secondary shards are lost, they will recover from the existing PersistentVolume.
+If the majority of primary and secondary shards are lost, the database needs to be re-created from the existing PersistentVolume.
+If the majority of Redis Enterprise node-pods are lost, the cluster can be reconnected to the existing PersistentVolume and then the data can be recovered by following [these steps](https://docs.redis.com/latest/kubernetes/re-clusters/cluster-recovery/).

 #### Redis Backups

 Second, the Redis Enterprise Database spec allows for scheduling of periodic backups to various filestores:

 * Filesystem mount path (e.g. made available to the cluster via Kubernetes volumes)